krisnova/krex/README.md

 Kubernetes Resource Explorer

 Krex works by building a directional graph (digraph) in memory of various Kubernetes resources, and then giving you the graph one layer at a time to explore using an interactive drop down menu.
 Explore Kubernetes right from your terminal.

-## Get Involved!
+## Get Involved

-Join us in the `#krex` channel in the [Kubernetes Slack community](http://slack.k8s.io/).
+Join us in the `#krex` channel in the [Kubernetes Slack community].

 ## Current state of krex